Pence won't appeal order compelling grand jury testimony

 The decision sets up a possible appearance by Pence in the coming weeks before a federal grand jury scrutinizing attempts by the former president and supporters before the riot at the Capitol on Jan.
 6, 2021, to undo Democrat Joe Biden’s victory.

-The strain could grown as Pence approaches a likely 2024 run for the presidency and a challenge to Trump, who already is in the race for the Republican nomination.
+The strain could grow as Pence approaches a likely 2024 run for the presidency and a challenge to Trump, who already is in the race for the Republican nomination.

 After Pence was subpoenaed months ago by the Justice Department’s special counsel, lawyers for Trump objected on executive privilege grounds.
 But a federal judge in Washington last week rejected those arguments, forcing Pence to testify.